dftfeDevelopers/dftfe/README.md

     - Vikram Gavini: vikramg@umich.edu (Mentor)

  - The following people have significantly contributed either in the past or current and advanced DFT-FE's goals: (All the underlying lists are in alphabetical order)
-    - Principal developers in
+   - Principal developers
        - Sambit Das (University of Michigan Ann Arbor, USA)
        - Dr. Phani Motamarri (University of Michigan Ann Arbor, USA)

    - Principal developers emeriti
        - Dr. Krishnendu Ghosh (University of Michigan Ann Arbor, USA)
        - Prof. Shiva Rudraraju  (University of Wisconsin Madison, USA)

    - Mentor
        - Prof. Vikram Gavini (University of Michigan Ann Arbor, USA)

  - A complete list of the many authors that have contributed to DFT-FE can be found at [authors](https://github.com/dftfeDevelopers/dftfe/blob/publicGithubDevelop/authors).